 If you must have isolation to the trailer battery and

-have backup starting capability, you can use the BIC-75300 for the
+have backup starting capability, you can use the BIC-95300B for the

-backup battery and also connect a BIC-75150 between the alternator and
+backup battery and also connect a BIC-95150B between the alternator and

 do I know

 with my vehicle/alternator system?

-is a 12 Volt, negative ground system, either unit
+is a 12 Volt, negative ground system, either unit is

-configuration, you must be aware of the maximum current load
+isolation configuration, you must be aware of the maximum current load

-(auxiliary load plus 40-50 amps for
+(auxiliary load plus 40-50 amps for charging if the alternator is 90

-starting battery isolation or the basic backup battery setup, virtually any size
+isolation or the basic backup battery setup, virtually any size

 alternator is suitable.